Identifying and Meeting Customer Needs

 Anticipating customer needs

 The importance of anticipating and understanding customer needs can’t be overstated.
-When you anticipate what your customers need from you, you can create content or expand your product features or services to meet those needs early.
+When you anticipate what your customers need from you, you can or expand your product features or services to meet those needs early.
 The earlier you meet them, the better chance you have of connecting with them before your competitors have the opportunity to.